touzet/pampa/README.md

 ## Peptide tables (-p)

-The list of peptide markers used for species identification should be organized within a Tab-Separated Values (TSV) file, featuring the following columns
+The list of peptide markers used for species identification should be organized within a Tab-Separated Values (TSV) file, featuring the following columns:

 - Rank: Taxonomic rank
 - Taxid: Taxonomic identifier